HEAT PUMP

 Disadvantages

-A geothermal heat pump requires you to drill a hole in your plot of land.
-The borehole is usually between 50 and 200 m deep.
-As you can imagine, this is a tricky operation.
+The geothermal heat pump requires a drilling in your land.
+This drilling is usually between 50 and 200 meters deep.
+You can imagine that the operation is delicate.
 If you don't have a garden, you can forget it.
-If you do have a garden, you're going to have to accept that it's going to look "ugly" for a while after the drilling, or hire a landscaper.
-Finally, you'll have to bear the cost of drilling, which quickly exceeds 15kCHF or 10k€.
+If you have a garden, you will have to accept that it will look "ugly" for some time after the drilling, or hire a landscaper.
+Finally, you have to bear the cost of the drilling, which quickly exceeds 15kCHF or 10k€.

 In short, if you are looking for simplicity, you will quickly turn to an Air Water heat pump.
 It is certainly less economical in electrical energy, but it is easier and faster to install, while offering an acceptable COP and a lower investment.